simbo/rm-node_modules/README.md

 ## Requirements

-This script should work with every linux or mac platform.
+This script should work with every linux or mac platform where bash is available.
+(bash doesn't need to be your default shell.)

 If you experience any problems, please [create an issue](https://github.com/simbo/rm-node_modules/issues).